Modeling the Physical World

 PythonBayesianKelly

-A decision engine that sizes positions under uncertainty.
-Currently deployed in sports prediction markets with live capital — Kelly Criterion bet-sizing, Bayesian updating, calibrated probability outputs.
+A 4-phase decision optimization engine — 136 passing tests, pre-seed R&D stage.
+Kelly Criterion bet-sizing, Bayesian updating, calibrated probability outputs.
 The framework is domain-agnostic: any domain where you can measure an edge and size a position.
-Sports was the first test case.
-It won't be the last.

 LIVE